We're in this Together

 Follow Up Notes

 Join the Pledge now.
-Follow up Zoom sessions for Pledge participants based on industry sector will be scheduled over the summer and fall, including a first session for municipalities and government on June 22.
+Follow up Zoom sessions for Pledge participants based on industry sector will continue this fall including a next session on Sept 8 for Developers, Contractors, and Leaders in Affordable Housing.

 A Pledge that Delivers Value to your Organization